barchart/binary-serializer-public/typescript/README.md

 ## Structure

-- **BinarySerializer**: All source code for the Binary Serializer library is in the [`src`](./src) folder.
+- **BinarySerializer**: All source code for the Binary Serializer library is in the [`src`](./src) directory.
 This includes the core serialization logic, attribute definitions, buffer management, schema factories, and any other utilities required for the serialization and deserialization processes.

 - **Tests**: The [`tests`](./tests) directory contains a group of tests ensuring the library's reliability.